Ada-Developers-Academy/C3Projects--VideoStoreAPI/README.md

 ### Authentication
 - There is not an authentication requirement for this project; assume all users interacting with the API are video store employees.

+## Using this API

+### _Setup_
+- npm run db:setup to seed database
+- DB=test npm run db:schema to setup the test database

+### index
+- Get zomg GET /

 ### Customers
-- Retrive a list of all customers
+- Retrieve a list of all customers
+  - GET /Customers
-- Retrive a subset of customers
+- Retrieve a subset of customers
   - Given a sort column, return _n_ customer records, offset by _p_ records (this will be used to create "pages" of customers)
   - Sort columns are
-    - `name`
+    - `name` GET customers/name/:records/:offset
-    - `registered_at`
+    - `registered_at` GET customers/registered/:records/:offset
-    - `postal_code`
+    - `postal_code` GET customers/postal/:records/:offset
 - Given a customer's `id`...
   - List the movies they _currently_ have checked out
+    - GET customers/current/:id
   - List the movies a customer has checked out in the past
     - ordered by check out date
     - includes return date
+    - GET customers/history/:id

 ### Movies
 - Retrieve a list of all movies
+  - GET /movies
 - Retrieve a subset of movies
   - Given a sort column, return _n_ movie records, offset by _p_ records (this will be used to create "pages" of movies)
   - Sort columns are
-    - `title`
+    - `title` GET movies/title/:records/:offset
-    - `release_date`
+    - `release_date` GET movies/released/:records/:offset

+  - Look a movie up by title to see
+    - it's synopsis
+    - release date
+    - and inventory total
+    - Know if a movie has any inventory available to rent
+    - GET movies/:title

+### Rentals

+- See a list of customers that have _currently_ checked out any of the movie's inventory
+  - GET rentals/customers/current
 - Given a movie's `title`...
   - Get a list of customers that have _currently_ checked out a copy of the film
+    - GET rentals/checkedout/:title
   - Get a list of customers that have checked out a copy _in the past_
     - ordered by customer `id`
+      - GET rentals/history/id/:title
     - ordered by customer `name`
+      - GET rentals/history/name/:title
     - ordered by check out date

-### Rental
-- Look a movie up by title to see
-  - it's synopsis
-  - release date
+      - GET rentals/history/:title
-  - and inventory total
-- Know if a movie has any inventory available to rent
-- See a list of customers that have _currently_ checked out any of the movie's inventory
 - Given a customer's `id` and a movie's `title` ...
   - "check out" one of the movie's inventory to the customer
     - Establish a return date
     - Charge the customer's account (cost up to you)
+      - POST rentals/checkout/:title/:customer_id
   - "check in" one of customer's rentals
     - return the movie to its inventory
+      - PUT /rentals/checkin/:title/:customer_id
 - See a list of customers with overdue movies
+  - GET rentals/customers/overdue

 ### Interface
 - This part of the project is purely an API; all interactions should happen over HTTP requests.
 There is no front-end, user-facing interface.